menu

 Elk City is a tiny town located in the state of Idaho.
 With a population of 170 people and just one neighborhood, Elk City is the 139th largest community in Idaho.

-When you are in Elk City, you'll notice that it is more blue-collar than most other communities in America.
-100.00% of Elk City’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Elk City is a blue-collar town, with 100.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Elk City is a town of transportation and shipping workers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Elk City who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 The overall crime rate in Elk City is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.